g-clef/g-clef.github.io/lab/hardware.md

 and there wasn't an option for a 15-node picocluster.
 So, in the interest of giving the lab a bit of an upgrade, and lowering the power at the same time, I went with the 20-node version.

+Assembling the picocluster turned into a bit of a [challenge](/lab/picocluster_20_notes.md), however.

 #### NAS Storage